salvgal/ImageProcess/README.md

-# ImageProcess
+# Image Processing toolkit

-This projects has been build during graduate class 780 Image Processing.
-They execute filter and mathematical transformation on images take as input as array of integers.
+This projects execute filter and mathematical transformation on images, taken as input as array of integers that represents the pixels attributes.
 These tools are build in both Java and C++11.
 Three projects in three different folders: